kishlaykiku/nvm-windows-no-admin/README.md

 ```
 - versions/ — stores all downloaded Node versions

-- nodejs/ — points to the currently active Node version (updated automatically)

 - Older versions (v15 and below) are installed the same way but handled via the PowerShell wrapper to ensure compatibility